microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/cluster_api/cluster_api_defender_extension/_index.md

 ![Screenshot extension deployment security tab](./04.png)

-* Also verify under the Extensions section of the Azure Arc-enabled Kubernetes cluster that the Defender extension is correctly installed.
+* Also verify under the Extensions section of the Azure Arc-enabled Kubernetes cluster that the Microsoft Defender extension is correctly installed.

 ![Screenshot extension deployment](./05.png)